Making the case for international alumni relations

 Expert Series Design structure

-Participants will receive 6 hours of instruction and complete 6 asynchronous hours of assignments with their fellow participants.
-The instructor-led synchronous sessions will include 4 meetings of 90 minutes each via Zoom (UAlbany).
+Participants will receive 6 hours of instruction and as well as asynchronous assignments to complete with their fellow participants in the course (estimated time requirement between 4-6 hours).
+The instructor-led synchronous sessions will include four meetings of 90 minutes each via Zoom (UAlbany) plus a 60-minute Bonus Session (details below).

 • Tuesday, Jan 7 – 4-5:30pm EST (9-10:30pm GMT)